ArnoldDP/ARSE/README.md

 ![Arse](https://github.com/user-attachments/assets/e9c73870-22ce-4831-8e0e-dc24e31af478)

-## Requiem but lewd
+## Requiem but with sex I guess

-This is a semi-lightweight and gameplay focused list designed to be engaging every step of the way.
+This is a simple and semi-lightweight Requiem setup with blackjack, hookers, and some dark fantasy elements built around the principle of "dont get hit".
+You are made of glass, but so are most human shaped things.

 ## FAQ
 <details closed>